erwald/blog/posts/interview-with-lucia-coulter-lead-exposure-effective-altruism-progress-in-malawi.md

 ![Map of countries with lead paint laws, 2020.
 Source is the United Nations Environment Programme's 2020 report on lead-based paint.]({{ '/img/countries_with_lead_paint_laws_2020.png' | url }})

-ERICH: So it sounds as if you have begun picking the low-hanging fruit by going to countries that are likely to have lots of lead-based paint, that you think are willing to listen and where no one else is doing similar work.
+ERICH: So it sounds as if you've begun picking the low-hanging fruit by going to countries that are likely to have lots of lead-based paint, that you think are willing to listen and where no one else is doing similar work.
 Do you have any sense of whether it'll be possible (or desirable – I guess at some point lead-based paint will be all but gone) to scale your operations up?

 LUCIA: Yes, that's right.
 In year two we plan to expand our operations to around three further countries with the aim of testing the effectiveness of our approach more quickly and improving it through iteration.
 Then, if we have sufficient evidence to suggest that what we're doing is impactful and cost-effective we'd like to scale up rapidly.
 There are still over 76 countries yet to regulate lead paint, and many others that are yet to effectively implement their regulation.
 Most of these are likely to have a lot of lead paint on the market.
 Some do look like "low-hanging fruit", but others are likely to be less tractable due to less receptive or unstable governments.
 The more quickly we can reduce the amount of lead paint being used in as many countries as possible the better, partly because in many potential target countries there are currently rapid increases in paint use and population growth.

+## Challenges and Opportunities

 ERICH: I found it interesting that lack of enforcement of standards, rather than lack of standards, seems to be the main problem, at least in Malawi.
 How come?
 Why were standards created in the first place if no one thought they were important to enforce?